- A Presentation at the Cincinnati Waldorf School on November 16, 2010

 Language Arts: The language arts curriculum follows the development of human consciousness from a pre-literate time as demonstrated most profoundly in the fairy tales, through the mythical literature of many cultures to recorded history.

-Language Arts Curriculum:
+Goals of Language Arts Curriculum:

 1. Exposure to classic literature, mythology, and world history